labgem/PlaScope/README.md

 See Reference_chromosome.tab for the list of *E. coli* chromosome used in our exemple See Reference_plasmid.tab for the list of plasmids and their related database.

+## Create your own database

+You can also design your own database as explained On Centrifuge website https://ccb.jhu.edu/software/centrifuge/manual.shtml#custom-database.

+You need to prepare two files, as described below :